Adjustment of Status

 At Malik & Associates, PLLC we have helped hundreds of employees and families in adjustment of status cases.
 Our experienced adjustment of status attorneys can help you understand your options and eligibility, assist in filing the petition and forms, and support you every step of the way.

 Malik & Associates, PLLC provides services and representation to its clients s in the United States and throughout around the globe.
-Call us today at (214) 881-2100 for a consultation.
+Contact us online or call us today at (214) 881-2100 for a consultation.